* This is the Professional Version. *

 For masses that appear benign on ultrasonography, histologic analysis is not required, and ultrasonography is repeated after 6 wk.
 Such benign-appearing masses include benign cystic teratomas (dermoid cysts), follicular cysts, and endometriomas.

-Suspected or confirmed ovarian cancer is staged surgically (see Surgical Staging of Ovarian Carcinoma).
+Suspected or confirmed ovarian cancer is staged surgically (see Table: Surgical Staging of Ovarian Carcinoma).

 Surgical Staging of Ovarian Carcinoma